 Macon’s First Church and Mother Church of the Diocese of Atlanta

 A smaller worship space, Jones Chapel, was added to the church grounds in 1879.
 Today, it houses a newly renovated chapel and a modern commercial kitchen.
-Jones Chapel serves as an alternative place of worship with flexible seating of 70 and used also for our Weekend Lunch Program.
+Jones Chapel serves as an alternative place of worship with flexible seating of 70 and is the location of our family service (with the a children’s message) at 9:00 during the school year.
+It is also used for our Weekend Lunch Program every Saturday and Sunday where we feed approximately 150 needy people per day.

 The congregation of Christ Church continued to grow.
 In order to accommodate the need for additional space, the Parish House was built in 1926.
-A two-story building of approximately 17,000 square feet, it houses a choir room, two nurseries, a parlor, twelve church school classrooms and a large fellowship hall with a stage, two kitchens and robing rooms.
+A two-story building of approximately 17,000 square feet, it houses a choir room, two nurseries, a parlor, twelve church school classrooms and a large fellowship hall with a stage, two kitchens, a small bookstore, and robing rooms.

 We also have a long history of caring for others.
 In 1886, Julia Parkman Jones left money in her Will for the establishment of a home for “the indigent ladies of the Parish, and such other persons as the wardens and vestry of Christ Church may select as worthy and in need of its protection”.
 From that time until 1937, the house was a haven for many, but its operation became overwhelmingly expensive during the Depression and the house was closed.
-Thereafter, income from the fund has been used to assist those in need.
+Thereafter, income from the fund has been used to assist those in need through our outreach ministry.

 Christ Church was the first church in Macon to house an organ.
 In 1999, the building underwent considerable renovation to accommodate a new organ to fill our sanctuary with beautiful music.
 With the purchase and installation of a tracker organ, the organ and choir were relocated from the chancel to the gallery.
 The organ and the renovations were completed in the year 2000 in time to celebrate the 175th anniversary of the church.
 Our nave seats 360 parishioners.
 The stained glass windows were recently refurbished and restored.